TxnLab/use-wallet-js/packages/use-wallet-js/README.md

 2. **Efficient:** The core library has been optimized for speed and simplicity:

-   - Only dependent on `algosdk`
    - Framework-independent
    - Implements on-demand loading for wallet SDKs

 3. **Dynamic SDK Initialization:** Instead of initializing all wallet SDKs upfront, `use-wallet-js` dynamically imports the relevant SDK only when a "Connect" action has been triggered.

-4. **Network Manager**: The library lets you configure and set the network(s) your application uses, exposing an algod client instance for the current active network.
+4. **Switching Networks**: The library lets you configure and set the network(s) your application uses, exposing an algod client instance for the current active network.
 This pattern was inspired by [solid-algo-wallets](https://github.com/SilentRhetoric/solid-algo-wallets) and allows for easy switching between public/local networks.

 5. **State Updates**: Each of the exported classes exposes a `subscribe` method for subscribing to state updates.
 In the absense of React, this provides a way for UI elements to re-render when the state changes.